Instructional Associate Professor

-I am in my third year teaching at Texas A&M University after teaching at the University of South Carolina and Florida State.
-My current activities include teaching the Chemistry 101/102 first-year program course, as well as the Chemistry 107 Chemistry for Engineers course.
-These courses are the foundation of our program and many majors, so I am eager to help students through these courses.
-I have also taught organic chemistry lecture and biochemistry at other institutions.
+I am in my eighth year teaching at Texas A&M University after teaching at the University of South Carolina and Florida State.
+My teaching responsibilities include CHEM 227 Organic Chemistry I and has previously taught all of the General Chemistry courses in the First-Year Program (FYP).
+These courses are the foundation of our undergraduate studies, numerous majors and pre-professional programs.
+I enjoy helping students transition through these pre-requisite courses and into the intended areas of study.

-Outside of my work with the Department of Chemistry, I am an avid sports fan (GO CUBS!), runner, book reader and Little League Baseball and Softball Volunteer.
+Outside of my work with the Department of Chemistry, I am an avid sports fan (GO CUBS!), runner, dog dad to Penny, cat dad to Stella, Dottie, Meredith Gray, and Leonard, Little League Baseball and Softball and PGA Tour volunteer.